terraform-ibm-modules/terraform-ibm-cis/modules/glb/README.md

-# Module CIS Global Load Balancer (GLB)
+# CIS Global Load Balancer (GLB) Module

-This module is used to provision Global Load Balancers, origin pools and health checks.
+This module is used to provision Global Load Balancer that include load balancers, origin pools and health checks.

 **Note:**

-When `glb_proxied` is set as `true`, then `ttl` is automatically set and cannot be changed.
-If `glb_proxied` is set to `true` and `ttl` is passed as null, then on `teraform apply` a value (say 60) is assigned to `ttl` automatically.
-Hence, if you run `terraform plan` after successful `terraform apply`, you will get the following message:
+When `glb_proxied` is set as `true`, then `ttl` is automatically set and cannot be updated.
+Hence, when `terraform plan` is run after a successful `terraform apply`, you will receive the following message but your infrastructure will remain intact.

 ```
     # module.cis_glb[0].ibm_cis_global_load_balancer.cis_glb will be updated in-place
     ~ resource "ibm_cis_global_load_balancer" "cis_glb" {